Engel-Natzke joins Caps, 1st woman to become NHL video coach

-Emily Engel-Natzke has been hired as video coach of the Washington Capitals, making her the first woman to hold a full-time position on a National Hockey League coaching staff.
+Emily Engel-Natzke wanted to make the National Hockey League as a video coach.

+When the Washington Capitals named Engel-Natzke video coordinator on Thursday, she not only accomplished that goal, but she also became the first woman to hold a full-time position on an NHL coaching staff.

+“I’ve never kind of really looked at myself in that lens, and I think if you may have asked me a week ago, I wouldn’t have wanted it to be a big deal,” Engel-Natzke said.
+“But with everything that’s going on kind of geopolitically, I think I’m more so just honored to be, I guess, the first.
+Hopefully that just opens the door even further for people who want to get into this job and this profession.”

 Engel-Natzke, 31, came from the Hershey Bears, Washington’s top minor league affiliate, where she was the first woman to be a full-time member of a coaching staff in the American Hockey League.